Tax hike may rattle British motor, home insurers

-The jump in the insurance premium tax (IPT), to 9.5 percent from 6 percent, was a surprise announcement in the July budget and could be a particular blow to motor insurers like Admiral and Direct Line, already struggling to compete on price, analysts said.
+The jump in the insurance premium tax (IPT), to 9.5 percent from 6 percent, was a surprise announcement in the July budget and could be a particular blow to motor insurers like Admiral (ADML.L) and Direct Line (DLGD.L), already struggling to compete on price, analysts said.

 While motor premiums have risen recently as a result of higher claims, this follows years in which insurers have faced stagnant prices and been forced to release reserves set aside for past-year claims in an effort to bolster profitability.